-You won’t mind a flight delay in Terminal 5 when you check in to one of these tempting restaurants or bars:
+You won’t mind a flight delay in Terminal 5 when you check into one of these tempting restaurants or bars:

-- Fortnum & Mason Bar: A dedicated Champagne menu lets you celebrate before you fly, or you choose from other drinks and delicacies.
+- Fortnum & Mason Bar: A dedicated Champagne menu lets you celebrate before you fly, or you can choose from other drinks and delicacies.

 - Huxleys Restaurant and Bar: This classic spot serves the best of traditional British fare, from sausages to fish and chips to sticky toffee pudding, and there are dedicated tables for solo travelers.

 - Carluccio’s: Italian coffee and pastries in the morning, pasta and other Italian specialties at dinner, and panini during the day.